MartinPetkov/GCTF2021BeginnersQuestWriteups/6-misc-to-the-moon/README.md

 >This one is a doozie

 OH BOY they did not lie here.
 This was easily the most convoluted and guessy challenge of the entire CTF.

 I personally helped 10x as many people through this one specific challenge as I did for any other.
 I suspect if anyone found this repo, it was to see this writeup here.

-I'll give intuition where I can but honestly, I had several people help me and give me crucial nudges in at least 3 places where I got stuck so some of the steps will be "well you just have to guess right and have that flash of insight ¯\\_(ツ)_/¯"
+I'll give intuition where I can, but honestly I had several people help me and give me crucial nudges when I got stuck, so some of the steps will be "well you just have to guess right and have that flash of insight ¯\_(ツ)_/¯"

 Let's begin the adventure.